CloudWanderer-io/CloudWanderer/doc_source/writing_custom_resources/example_resource.rst

 .. image:: ../images/writing_custom_resources/botocore_3.png
    :width: 600

 This is helpful!
-Our next stop is right below the last, we can see that this contains a ``LayersListItem`` which is our shape for this resource.
+Our next stop is right below the last, we can see that this contains a ``LayersListItem`` which is our **Resource Shape**.

 Determining the collection resource identifier
 """"""""""""""""""""""""""""""""""""""""""""""""""